 - You may also like: Salt-free water softeners

-You may have some questions about some of the differences between the products we’ve reviewed.
+You may have some questions about some of the differences between the best water softener resins we’ve reviewed.
 For instance, what is the difference between 8% crosslink and 10% crosslink?
 Moreover, how exactly does one go about exchanging the resin in a water softener?
 In this buyer’s guide, we’re going to go more in-depth to answer these important questions.
 By the end of this article, you should hopefully know exactly which resin to purchase for your water softener, as well as how to exchange it yourself.

 Crosslinking refers to the number of strands holding together each resin bead.
 The higher the crosslinking percentage, the stronger the bond.
 This extra strength results in a much longer lifespan.
 In fact, 10% crosslinked resin can sometimes last as much as twice as long as 8% crosslinked resin before needing to be replaced.
 This is pretty impressive by any measure.